cksystemsteaching/selfie/README.md

 ...
 ```

-Selfie took 59944 RISC-U instructions running on mipster instance *S* to print its synopsis.
-We have seen that number before.
+Selfie took 59944 RISC-U instructions and 0.19MB memory on mipster instance *S* to print its synopsis.
+We have seen those numbers before.
 But then check this out.
-The mipster instance *H* executed 157,685,408 RISC-U instructions to run selfie on *S*.
+Mipster instance *H* took 157,685,408 RISC-U instructions and 1.98MB memory to run *S*.
 This means that, on average, *H* executed around 2630 instructions just so that *S* executes a single instruction.
-In other words, on average, mipster takes, at least on this workload, around 2630 RISC-U instructions to implement a single RISC-U instruction, and around 1.78MB of memory.
+In other words, mipster takes, at least on this workload, on average around 2630 RISC-U instructions to implement a single RISC-U instruction, and 1.78MB of memory for the whole run.
 Have you noticed how slow the synopsis is actually printed on your console?
 That is because execution is slowed down by a factor of 2630.

 What if we stack even more mipsters onto each other just to see what happens?
-On my laptop I tried three mipsters:
+On my laptop, I tried three mipsters as follows:

 ```
 ./selfie -l selfie.m -m 4 -l selfie.m -m 2 -l selfie.m -m 1
 ```

+This took a few hours to complete, as opposed to a few seconds for `make os`.

+...

 ### Life